 Our exhibits are sanitized multiple times throughout the day, and we conduct deep cleaning on the entire facility every night.

 Handwashing is one of the most effective ways to prevent the spread of many types of infection and illness.
-In addition to handwashing facilities in every bathroom, The DoSeum also offers hand sanitization stations throughout the museum.
+In addition to handwashing facilities in every bathroom, The DoSeum also offers hand sanitization stations (containing 70% alcohol) throughout the museum.

 Staff is required to consistently wash their hands.